Tick Diseases That Dogs Get

 The bacterium Francisella tularensis is the cause of turalemia, a bacterial infection transmitted by tick bites and by mosquitoes and the borriquera fly.
-The animals most affected by this tick transmitted disease are rodents, but humans can also become infected.
+The animals most affected by this tick-transmitted disease are rodents, but humans can also become infected.
 The goal of treatment is to cure the infection with antibiotics.

 Paralysis by Tick

 Yes!
 Ticks are so powerful that they can even cause loss of muscle function.
-When they attach to the skin of people and animals (in most cases dogs), they release a poison that causes paralysis, and it is during this process of subtraction of blood that the toxin penetrates the bloodstream.
+When they attach to the skin of people and animals (in most cases dogs), they release a poison that causes paralysis, and it is during this process of subtraction of blood, the toxin penetrates the bloodstream.

 Anaplasmosis (human granulocytic ehrlichiosis)